jreisinger/docs/data/notes/φιλοσοφία/leibniz-contingency.md

-Leibniz' Contingency Argument
+Leibniz's Contingency Argument

 [contingent - závislý, podmienený]

 1. Everything that exists has an explanation of its existence, either in necessity of its nature (necessary stuff, e.g. numbers) or in an external cause (contingent stuff, e.g. man).
-2. If the universe has an explanation of its existence that explanation is God[1]
+2. If the universe has an explanation of its existence that explanation is God[1].
 3. The universe exists.
 4. The explanation of the universe's existence is God.